 - Benefits: 401k, health and life insurance, profit-sharing, and discounts

 - Required Experience: 1+ year of experience in the relevant field

 - Required Education: Bachelor’s degree in computer science or relevant field

 A software engineer at Disney Corporate builds software systems and applications for Pixar movie production.
-You are expected to have a background in C++, and know-how to program in GNU and Linux.
+You are expected to have certain computer skills in your resume, including a background in C++, and know-how to program in GNU and Linux.
 You will work with Disney’s technical and engineering teams to creatively improve user experience.

 - Salary: $116,000 to $125,000

 - Benefits: 401k, health and life insurance, profit-sharing, and discounts.

 - Required Experience: Minimum two years of experience in computer animation